 But mostly, Kira and Keera are here to present scientific knowledge in a way that’s accessible, captivating, and generally pretty fun.
 They love science, and they want to share it with you.
 Because science is for everyone!

-For inquiries about using content from a show, booking a live performance, or for general questions for the please contact us directly.
+For inquiries about using content from a show, booking a live performance, or for general questions for the please contact us directly or click the the button below.